 1 pint of beer: 300 litres

 So, lets say, you wake up, pop to the loo, have a shower, make breakfast with a glass of orange juice, stick the dishwasher on before work, and off you go.
-A bottle of diet (summer approaching) Coca-Cola with lunch, a quick trip to the pub after work for a beer, home time.
-Swing by the hand car wash on your way back, stick a wash on, bath and bed (oh, and not forgetting another 2 x trips to the loo) – your water footprint, not including the food you eat, the car you drive, the clothes you wear, you’re now at 1589 litres!!!
+A bottle of diet (summer is approaching, after all) Coca-Cola with lunch, a quick trip to the pub after work for a beer, home time.
+Swing by the hand car wash on your way back, stick a clothes wash on, bath and bed (oh, and not forgetting another 2 x trips to the loo) – your water footprint, not including the food you eat, the car you drive, the clothes you wear, is now at 1589 litres for a single day.

-As you can easily see, our water consumption is huge, from our day to day habits to the products we consume and yet, most do not even think twice before switching on the tap.
+As you can easily see, our water consumption is huge, from our day-to-day habits to the products we consume.
+And yet, most people do not even think twice before switching on the tap.

-In the next decade we will see the population grow by 2B people.
-During his TedX speech, Kaveh Madani, estimates that we are already ‘Bankrupt’ of water supplies, and that we need to raise an extra 60% more water to maintain current consumption habits.
+In the next decade we will see the Earth’s population grow by around two billion people.
+During his TedX speech, Kaveh Madani, estimates that we are already ‘Bankrupt’ of water supplies, and that we need to somehow raise an extra 60% more water to maintain current consumption habits.
 The clock is ticking.
 By 2025 it is estimated that 66% of the global population will be living in stressed water conditions.
-Of which 2B people will be living in regions with absolute water scarcity.
+Of which two billion people will be living in regions with absolute water scarcity.
 So without water, what happens?…

 Kufi Anan, former United Nations Secretary-General, believes that the “fierce competition between countries for fresh water may well become a source of conflict and wars in the future”.